the-launch-tech/kucoin-sdk/README.md

 # Kucoin SDK

+**_ Current version 2.0.0 is unpublished on NPM.
+When 2.0.0 is complete with unit tests this Github repository will be re-published as 2.0.0 on NPM _**

 This is a growing SDK for the Kucoin cryptocurrency exchange.
 Currently handles 14 endpoints.
 More coming very soon.

 Endpoints match the API documentation semantically.